Spinal Cord Injury

 - Discard and replace sporting equipment or protective gear that is damaged.

-- Always point the muzzle in a safe direction; never point a firearm at anyone or anything you don't want to shoot.
+- Always point the muzzle in a safe direction; unless trying to shoot something, never point a firearm at anyone or anything.

-- Keep your finger off the trigger and outside the trigger guard until you are ready to shoot.
+- Keep fingers off the trigger and outside the trigger guard until are ready to shoot.

-- Keep the action open and the gun unloaded until you are ready to use it.
+- Keep the action open and the gun unloaded until ready to use it.